tesoph/MS1_Portfolio/README.md

 * [Shop page](https://tesoph.github.io/MS1_Portfolio/shop.html)
   * Banner to advertise a sale.
   * Features products for sale with images and product information.
+  * On the product information section of the tote bag product the color can be selected which will change the product image to match the selected color.

 * [Contact page](https://tesoph.github.io/MS1_Portfolio/contact.html)
   * Contact Information: email, phone number and address are provided.
 This information is in a single column on mobile devices and in 3 columns wide on devices larger than mobile.